freiksenet/lands_of_mana/README.md

 - [ ] Move out camera transform from interact code
 - [ ] Make Selected a component again
 - [ ] Make animation type a component that changes, instead of a reaction ot selection
+- [ ] Borders and UI need to be connected to game world for deconstructing

 ## Project plan